FlafyDev/combined-manager/README.md

 ## Current limitations
-- Home Manager required and only a single user with Home Manager.
+- Only a single user with Home Manager.
 - Nix must be patched.
 - Only for NixOS.